 But no matter how well-organized your trip is, things may not go exactly as expected, despite your full efforts.
 From baggage delays to sickness to bad weather, unforeseen circumstances can affect even the best laid arrangements.

-But we have good news: travel insurance makes it super easy for you to be prepared for any bumps you may encounter while you’re away on your trip.
-Taking the time to think through what kind of insurance you’ll need before you leave for your international trip will ensure that you’ll be taken care of when you really need it.
+However, we have good news: travel insurance makes it super easy for you to be prepared for any bumps you may encounter while you’re away on (and even before!) your trip.
+Taking the effort to think through what kind of insurance you’ll need (and what type of unforeseen events could occur) before you leave for your international trip will ensure that you’ll be taken care of when you really need it.
 This will allow you to avoid the additional stress of managing logistics or emergencies you hadn’t planned for, which can be especially trying when you’re traveling outside of your home country.

-When you’re arranging your journey abroad, the following questions will help you determine how to best plan for your travels:
+When you’re arranging your journey abroad, the following questions will help you determine how to get the best travel insurance for your travels:

-Most of the time when you’re traveling internationally, you’ll have to take one, if not several, flights to get to your destination.
+Most of the time when you’re traveling internationally (and sometimes even when traveling domestically), you’ll have to take one, if not several, flights to get to your location.
 And once you’ve arrived, that location might not be your final stop — you could end up taking any number of modes of transportation to get around while you’re away.

-When doing so, as we all know, transportation delays and cancellations can arise that make it so you have to rearrange your plans a bit, whether that means staying at a hotel an extra night or rescheduling a flight.
-Beyond that, even if your transit goes as planned, there’s always a chance that your bags won’t make it on time, and you might need to purchase a few items to get you through while you wait for them to catch up.
+When doing so, as we all know, transportation delays and cancellations can arise that make it so you have to rearrange your plans a bit.
+This could look like staying at a hotel an extra night or rescheduling a flight.
+Beyond that, even if your transit goes as planned, there’s always a chance that your bags won’t make it with your flight, and you might need to purchase a few items to get you through while you wait for your luggage to catch up.
 Luckily, you can get travel insurance that covers these delays and losses, so you won’t get stuck with a hefty bill in the end.

-Travel insurance may also provide coverage for your rental car so make sure you’re not doubling up on insurance if you’ll be renting a car!
+Travel insurance may also provide coverage for your rental car so make sure you’re not doubling up on insurance if you’ll be renting a car while traveling!

 Again here, your normal medical insurance may not cover you when you’re traveling outside of the United States, so make sure you have travel insurance that covers you if you do get sick on your trip.